~a 1 (i·)a verb, intransitive

 adjective

-colour like the lagoon turquoise blue
+colour like the lagoon turquoise blue, blue-green

-Dapa ka li-romo i-katau kiñe tamate , lusa ini, temaka ene pe moloe, ene po koro, ene po nga toloto, ene ka ene nga toloto – They would observe the grass skirts, the dancing gear; which part was red, which part was white, which part was blue, here and here…
+Dapa ka li-romo i-katau kiñe tamate , lusa ini, temaka ene pe moloe, ene po koro, ene po nga toloto, ene ka ene nga toloto – They would observe the grass skirts, the dancing gear; which part was red, which part was white, which part was green, here and here…

 abwa bale aᵐbʷa ᵐbale noun